That's what you see, right? If so, you're correct!

 If we do not consider the child's best interest or don't ask for their perspective about the decisions affecting their lives, we are much more likely to unintentionally cause further trauma in the way we 'protect' them.

-An artichoke is the perfect representation of what we, and most experts, consider best practice.
+An artichoke is the perfect representation of what research shows is best practice in working with vulnerable children.

-At the center, is the heart which represents a child.
-Above it is the choke, representing a mom or dad.
+At the center, is the 'heart' which represents a child.
+Above it is the 'choke', representing a mom, dad or immediate family.
 Beyond that are many layers of leaves.
-These leaves become thicker and stronger as they move from the center and they protect the 'heart' as it grows and develops.
-At the very tip of the outer leaves are tiny 'prickles' that act as a defense - from becoming dinner.
+The 'inner leaves' are softer (aka nurturing) and become thicker and stronger as they move from the center as they protect the 'heart' to grow and develop.
+At the very tip of the outer leaves are tiny 'prickles' which act as a natural defense.

 As Global Child Advocates, we believe the best way to protect a child is by strengthening the layers that surround them.
 In our work on the Thai-Myanmar border, our team engages impoverished families everyday.
 Instead of removing a child from a struggling family, we come alongside that family and help them to be best line of defense for their own children.

-We connect them to local resources for income generation, nutrition support, preschool for their children, counseling and other tools that help them care for their own children.
+We connect them to local resources for income generation, nutrition support, preschool for their children, counseling and other tools that empower them to stay together.

-We want to see their community providing support so we engage community leaders and provide training in children's needs and child protection.
-We educate child welfare departments and local authorities about what needs exist in the slum communities and advocate for their participation in better protecting children.
-We also promote strong child protection policies within organizations and local government as an added defense for children.
+We engage their community leaders and provide training in children's needs and child protection.
+We also promote strong child protection policies within organizations and local government and advocate for their response to criminal activity impacting children.